nens/threedi-docs/source/h_onedee_flow.rst

 1D Bottom Friction
 ------------------

-1D bottom friction in 3Di can be taken into account using 2 approaches: Single Section Method (for close, open, and semi-open sections) and Compound Section or Conveyance Method (for open sections only).
-Both methods evaluates the bottom friction based on the geometry and roughness of the section using either Chézy or Manning approaches.
-In 3Di, the friction types are distinguished as Chézy, Manning (for the 1st method) and Chézy with conveyance, Manning with conveyance (for the 2nd method).
+3Di includes the bottom friction in 1D domain using 2 approaches: Single Section Method (for close, open, and semi-open sections) and Compound Section Method or Conveyance Method (for open sections only).
+Both methods evaluate the bottom friction based on the geometry and roughness of the section using either Chézy or Manning approaches.
+In 3Di, friction types are distinguished as Chézy, Manning (for the 1st method) and Chézy with conveyance, Manning with conveyance (for the 2nd method).

 In Single Section Method, the cross-section of the 1D element is considered as a whole, hence one single section is considered for wet area and wet perimeter evaluations.
 This method works best for uniform sections, since it neglects the variations in the section depth.
-On the other hand, the Compound Section Method, which is used specificly for open channel, divides the channel cross-section into several sub-sections depending on the channel's depth.
+On the other hand, the Compound Section Method, which is used specificly for open channels, divides the channel cross-section into several sub-sections depending on the channel's depth.
 This way the variation in the depth of the channel is properly taken into consideration.

 The difference between these two methods in friction evaluations of open channels can be better explained by introducing the conveyance concept.
 The conveyance factor is a measure of the transfer capacity of a channel which combines its geometry and roughness.
 This parameter is defined as follows using Chézy and Manning approaches: